dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 :::tip Pro tip

-Do not forget to consider response headers when identifying the variable parts of your response because headers sometimes contain variable items such as timestamps which may prevent the responses to go through consensus.
+Do not forget to consider response headers when identifying the variable parts of your response because headers sometimes contain variable items such as timestamps which may prevent the responses from passing through consensus.

 :::